andreaabellera/TermSetter/docs/architecture_iteration3.md

 Interfaces used by the AccessManager to connect to EnrollAccess.

 **StubDatabase**
-Stub implementation for storing Users (student).
+Stub database implementation used to store Students.

 **Student**
 The Student object.